nodeshift/docker/README.md

 The Dockerfile-tools template creates a Docker image for your application that:

-* Uses the node:14 image
+* Uses the `registry.access.redhat.com/ubi8/nodejs-14:latest` image
-* Runs you application under the `node` user
 * Provides a script for running in `dev` mode using `nodemon`
 * Provides a script for running in `debug` mode using `node --inspect`